23 Jun 58%

 Frankly speaking, it might not have sounded as cool as I hoped, but at least I made an effort.

-He acknowledged my weak attempt at humour with a polite smile, and continued talking in a calm and well-articulated voice.
+He acknowledged my weak attempt at humour with a polite and slightly condescending smile, and continued talking in a calm and well-articulated voice.

-“Our species are also just different, despite my human appearance.
+“Our species are also just different.
 Very different.
-Don’t let my current appearance mislead you – I am sort of a self-made hybrid between our species, so I’m much closer to you not just physically but mentally.
+Don’t let my human appearance mislead you – I am sort of a self-made hybrid between our species, so I’m much closer to you not just physically but mentally.

 There are many sentient races in your sector of space.
 Most of them are more advanced than humanity.
 There is no Galactic Empire, no interstellar wars, no heavy star cruisers, no lightsabers, and all that nonsense.
 There are no plans to conquer Earth for its precious real estate, or cultivate humans as livestock for our perverse culinary tastes.
 And most definitely we don’t abduct humans to conduct weird experiments on them.
 However, nobody’s perfect.
 We do have local conflicts and tense relations between races sometimes.
 The point is, we are not saints.
 However, you would not understand moral values and aspirations of most races, as they are dramatically different from yours, and often even incomprehensible.
 The very way of thinking of any alien race is different from yours.
 But one thing you would understand: for the most part alien races agree that the ultimate value is a sentient being itself.
 The worst crime one can possibly commit is to take a sentient life.
 Causing undue suffering comes as a close second.
 Now, we’re stepping into a difficult territory.”